oebelus/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 ### 5. Always look up
 Write a function that changes all lowercase letters of a string to uppercase: [_string_toupper](0x06-pointers_arrays_strings/5-string_toupper.c) <br>

-### 6. 6.
-Expect the best.
+### 6. Expect the best.
 Prepare for the worst.
 Capitalize on what comes
 Write a function that capitalizes all words of a string: [cap_string](0x06-pointers_arrays_strings/6-cap_string.c) <br>

+### 7. Mozart composed his music not for the elite, but for everybody
+Write a function that encodes a string into 1337: [leet](0x06-pointers_arrays_strings/7.leet.c) <br>